Major Churches Network

 The Major Churches Network, founded in 1991 as the Greater Churches Network, is a group of Church of England parish churches defined as having exceptional significance, being physically very large (over 1000m^{2} footprint), listed as Grade I, II* (or exceptionally II), open to visitors daily, having a role or roles beyond those of a typical parish church, and making a considerable civic, cultural, and economic contribution to their community.

 These buildings are often former monastic properties which became parish churches after the English Reformation, or civic parish churches built at a time of great wealth.

-As of December 2021 the Church of England designates 312 churches as Major Parish Churches, which are thus eligible to join the Major Churches Network.
+As of March 2026 the Church of England designated 322 churches as Major Parish Churches, which are thus eligible to join the Major Churches Network.

 Greater Churches Network

 The Greater Churches Network was founded in 1991 as a self-help organisation within the Church of England.
 It aimed to provide help and mutual support to its member churches in dealing with the special problems of running a "cathedral-like" church with the organisation and financial structure of a parish church.
 The group met every two years in conference to share ideas.
 These Greater Churches were defined as "non-cathedral churches which, by virtue of their great age, size, historical, architectural, or ecclesiastical importance, display many of the characteristics of a cathedral", and those which "fulfil a role which is additional to that of a normal parish church".
 At its disbanding in 2019 there were 55 churches within the Greater Churches Network.